CyR1en/Voxx/Docs/Final.md

 ## Use cases

 Since Voxx is a simple, non-persistent, chat application, we don't really have an extensive list of use cases.
-However, the use cases changes a bit when using the cli and the desktop client.
+However, for the use cases that we do have, it changes a bit when using the cli and the desktop client.

 - **Changing server**
+  - Allows the user to change the Voxx server that they want to connect to.
   - For the desktop client:  this can be done by right clicking the connection status circle and typing the new address.
   - For the cli client: this is changed by passing in a parameter `-a <address>`
 - **Registering a User**
   - Before a client can send chat messages to the server, the client connection needs to register a user for that connection first.
-This is done by inputing a username in the desktop client and passing a username argument in the cli app
+  - For desktop client: this is done by inputing a username in the desktop client and by pressing "Start Chatting"
+  - For cli client: this is changed by passing in a parameter `-u <username>`
+- **Sending a Chat Message**
+  - This use case is when a user wants to send a message to the server, allowing other connected users to see the message as well.
+- **List Connected User**
+  - For the CLI client, this allows the user to list all of the connected users in the server.
+  - This use case is not available for the desktop client because it has a sidebar that contains a list of connected users.
+- **Disconnecting from the Server**
+  - This is essentially just closing or quitting from the application.
+However, it's important that we properly handle disconnects so that we could broad cast an update message correctly.

+These are just simple user use cases when using Voxx.
+However, for a more general use case/usage for our application, here are just a few things Voxx could be used for.

 - **Anonymous support groups**: Voxx can be used as a platform for anonymous support groups where people can connect with others who are going through similar struggles.
 The fact that messages are not logged or saved can create a sense of privacy and safety for users.